Dealing with Enemy #1: PRIDE

 - “I don’t need you.”
-To need God & others is a vulnerable place to be & a prideful heart is set on avoiding vulnerability.
-So pride will keep us from intimacy with God & others.
+To need God and others is a vulnerable place to be.
+A prideful heart is set on avoiding vulnerability.
+So pride will keep us from intimacy with God and others.

 - “I know that already.”
 A prideful heart can’t listen, can’t learn, can’t admit weakness, therefore a prideful person can’t grow.

-We can overcome pride by humbling ourselves before God & others.
+We can overcome pride by humbling ourselves before God and others.
 What does humility sound like?

 - “Can you help me know God?”
-Humility helps us realize how much we don’t know & see the rich value in relationships.
-“Walk with the wise & grow wiser still.”
+Humility helps us realize how much we don’t know and sees the rich value in relationships.
+“Walk with the wise & grow wiser still” (Proverbs 14:30).

 - “Your suffering is not good for me.”
 With humility we realize that my success doesn’t depend on the weakness of others, but on a sovereign God that gives grace to those who need Him.